When Emotions Overwhelm You - Riding the Waves of Anger, Sadness, and Anxiety

 5. Move to a Safe Place

 Leaving the scene when emotions threaten to overwhelm you is not "running away" but a "strategic retreat."
 Say "I need a moment to cool down" and step into a restroom or go outside.
 Changing your environment creates physical distance from the emotional trigger.
-(Books on mindfulness can also be a helpful reference)
+Books on mindfulness can also be a helpful reference

 Summary

 Being overwhelmed by emotions is not weakness but a normal response of the human nervous system.
 The STOP technique, affect labeling, body-based approaches, the 90-second rule, and strategic retreat - knowing these methods allows you to ride the emotional wave instead of being swallowed by it.
+Emotions are not enemies but important sources of information for understanding yourself.
+You may not feel that way in the middle of being overwhelmed, but the wave always recedes.
+Please don't forget that fact.